LaSalle, Quebec: Infrastructure

 LaSalle is served by the LaSalle commuter train station on the Candiac Line.
+Angrignon metro is right near the border of LaSalle located in Le Sud-Ouest.
 Route 138 passes through the borough before crossing the Honoré Mercier Bridge to Kahnawake.
 Other important thoroughfares include LaSalle, Newman, La Vérendrye, Bishop Power, Champlain, Shevchenko, Dollard, Lapierre, Centrale and Jean-Brillon Boulevards.

 Despite its name, the Montreal Metro station of LaSalle is not located in LaSalle, but on a portion of the boulevard of the same name in Verdun.

 Sports and recreation

 LaSalle also has various sports teams, the football association (Warriors), the hockey association (Cougars), the baseball association (LaSalle Cardinals) and the soccer association (LaSalle Rapids) which remain popular.
 The Cardinals play their home games at Stade Éloi-Viau.
 The first ever cricket team called "LaSalle Strikers" came into existence in 2015.
 Former home of Pop Harrigan Hockey and LaSalle Colts Football.